 Process of Selection

-During 1999, the title was changed to Person of the Year.
+In 1999, Time wisely changed the title of their honor to Person of the Year.
 Women who have been chosen for identification after the renaming include "The Whistleblowers" - Cynthia Cooper, Sherron Watkins and Coleen Rowley in the year 2002, Melinda Gates along with Bill Gates and Bono were jointly selected in 2005, and Angela Merkel in 2015.
-Earlier to 1999, four women were selected for the title as individuals: three as "Woman of the Year" amongst them were Wallis Simpson (1936), Queen Elizabeth II (1952) and Corazon Aquino (1986) and one as partially of the "Man and Wife of the Year", Soong Mei-ling (1937).
-The American Women" were acknowledged as a group in 1975.
-Other classes of people of the time comprise both men and women, such as "Hungarian Freedom Fighters" in 1956, "U.S. Scientists" 1960, "The Middle Americans" in the year 1969, "The Inheritors" in 1966, "The American Soldier in 2003, "You" in 2006, The Protester in 2011 represent on the cover by a woman, and "Ebola fighters" 2014.
-Though the title on the magazine remains "Man of The Year" for both the 1956 "Hungarian Freedom Fighter" and the 1966 "Twenty-five and Under" edition which featured both the women standing behind a man, and "Men of the Year" on the 1960 "U.S. Scientists" edition which absolutely featured all men on it's cover up.
-It wasn't until the 1969 edition on "The Middle Americans" did the title hold"Man and Woman of the Year."
+Earlier to 1999, four women were selected for the title as individuals: three as "Woman of the Year" amongst them were Wallis Simpson (1936), Queen Elizabeth II (1952) and Corazon Aquino (1986) and one as half of the "Man and Wife of the Year," Soong Mei-ling (1937).
+“The American Women" were acknowledged as a group in 1975.
+Other groups of people chosen for the honor comprised both men and women, such as "Hungarian Freedom Fighters" in 1956, "U.S. Scientists" 1960, "The Middle Americans" in the year 1969, "The Inheritors" in 1966, "The American Soldier” in 2003, "You" in 2006, “The Protester” in 2011 (which used a woman on its cover), and "Ebola Fighters" in 2014.

 What do you think it means to be The Person of the Year?
 Do you aspire to be a newsworthy figure?
 The best time to start is now!